Santiago Cáseres

-Santiago Cáseres (born 25 February 1997) is an Argentine professional footballer who plays as a defensive midfielder for Argentine club Vélez Sarfield.
+Santiago Cáseres (born 25 February 1997) is an Argentine professional footballer who plays as a defensive midfielder.

 Career

 Vélez Sarsfield

 Cáseres made his professional debut for Vélez Sarsfield entering the field in a 0–3 defeat to Newell's Old Boys, for the 2016–17 Argentine Primera División.
 The team's coach at the time was Omar De Felippe.

 The midfielder became a regular starter for Vélez during the 2017–18 Argentine Primera División.
-Due to his strong performances, at the end of the first semester of the season Cáseres was linked with a possible move to Atlético Madrid, reportedly willing to pay his buyout clause of USD 12 million.
+Due to his strong performances, at the end of the first semester of the season Cáseres was linked with a possible move to Atlético Madrid, reportedly willing to pay his buyout clause of US$12 million.

 Villarreal

 Cáseres signed a five-year contract with Villarreal CF on 16 July 2018.

 Club América

-On 29 January 2020, Cáseres joined Liga MX side Club América on a one year loan agreement up to December 31, 2020 with the option for a permanent deal.
+On 29 January 2020, Cáseres joined Liga MX side Club América on a one-year loan agreement up to December 31, 2020, with the option for a permanent deal.